asmyk/graphql-workshops/fetching-data/connect-resolver-with-data-source.md

 Now it's time to connect Query definition with resolvers and data-sources.

-#### **What is resolver?**
+#### **What is a resolver?**

-**Resolver** is a function which turning a GraphQL operation \(a query, mutation, or subscription\) into data.
+**Resolver** is a function which turns a GraphQL operation \(a query, mutation, or subscription\) into data.
 They either return the same type of data we specify in our schema or a promise for that data.

-Definition of resolver function looks like this
+The definition of a resolver function looks like this

 ```javascript
 fieldName: (parent, args, context, info) => data;